 (removed defective transistors and diodes)

-Replacing the failed components is a straight forward task and after the repair was complete, everything work correctly again.
-The real question is why did this failure happen?
+Replacing the failed components is a straight forward task and after the repair was complete, everything worked correctly again.
+The real question is: why did this failure happen?

 I will be looking into the possible causes of this type of failure.
 More to come on this topic.

 PART 4 CASSETTE PLAYERS

 The cassette player in a NuTone IM4006 or IMA4006 contains 129 individual parts, most of which are made from plastic.

 The cassette player assembly is a complex electro-mechanical device which relies on an electric motor and drive belts to keep all of these parts moving correctly.
 Devices like this cassette player use "mechanical logic" to control the functions of the player.